 Renovations to the McLennan-Redpath Terrace were conducted in three phases over the summers of 2011, 2012 and 2013, to minimize the disruption during the regular academic year.
 The outdoor terrace became fully accessible to pedestrian traffic in January 2014.
 After numerous complaints from library users, it became apparent very quickly that a solution should be found to address second hand smoke and the growing amount of tobacco-related litter strewn across the terrace.
 Over the winter months, discussions amongst campus stakeholders were held and the decision was made to designate the newly-renovated space as smoke-free.
-To date, the following campus stakeholders have endorsed the plan to make the McLennan-Redpath Terrace smoke-free:
+To date, the following campus stakeholders have endorsed the smoke-free McLennan-Redpath Terrace:

 - McGill Health and Safety Committee

 - McGill Gardens and Grounds, Senate Subcommittee

 - McGill Office of the Dean of Students

 - McGill Office of Sustainability

 - McGill Senate Committee on Physical Development & Health